Monday morning blues.

-Still I knew the hole in my heart was growing as Maddie’s days continued to shrink.
+Yet I knew the hole in my heart was growing as Maddie’s days continued to shrink.

 I’d been visiting a nearby cemetery where my parents and brother were buried, and was feeling a little blue.

-This former stray, named ‘Dirty Harry’ by the loving staff, was cleaned up and had since been shaved down.
+This former stray was gifted the name Dirty Harry, cleaned up, and had since been shaved down.

-I’d chosen to leave the dirty part of his name far behind.
+But I chose to leave the dirty part of his name far behind.

-Maddie appeared to approve, watching every move.
+Maddie appeared to approve of her new friend, watching every move.

 And also on that comfy dog bed.

-Maddie was soon smiling brighter again herself.
+Maddie soon was smiling brighter again herself.